 Human rights are considered during our dealings with business partners and within our own investment analysis process, when relevant.
 We also collaborate with group companies to share knowledge on human rights management practices and to identify areas of opportunity.

-We engage with the senior management of our group companies, both formally and informally, and as needed, to ensure a proper understanding of how their management teams are addressing human rights when questions or issues arise.
+We also engage with the senior management of our group companies, both formally and informally, and as needed, to ensure a proper understanding of how their management teams are addressing human rights when questions or issues arise.
 In addition to being strongly committed to respecting and supporting human rights, many of our group companies are taking a leadership position on human rights management programs.

 Monitoring and Review